-3. Small impact on labor market actions: A 1 percentage point increase in inflation expectations raises the odds of applying for another job by about 0.11 percentage point.
+3. Small impact on labor market actions: A 1 percentage point increase in inflation expectations raises the probability of applying for another job by about 0.11 percentage point.

 Two lessons emerge when we focus our analysis on the responses of key macroeconomic variables to a positive demand shock and a positive (adverse) supply shock, which we view as the prevailing shocks hitting the US economy around the time of our survey.
-First, regardless of the shock, the dampened response of real wages due to nominal wage rigidity translates into an amplified response of output and consumption.
+First, regardless of the source of the shock, the dampened response of real wages due to nominal wage rigidity necessary to match Fact 1 translates into an amplified responsiveness and volatility of output and consumption.
 Inflationary shocks, whether coming from either the demand side or the supply side, produce a decline in consumers' utility.
 In the case of a demand-side shock, the utility decline is greater for higher degrees of nominal wage rigidity.
-Second, the mechanism we use to capture the relationship between inflation expectations and labor market actions has a negligible effect on the macroeconomic dynamics of the model; on average, consumers' efforts to increase their wages due to inflation expectations do not improve their utility, real wage, or consumption.
-These lessons help us understand why consumers dislike current and future inflation.
+Second, the mechanism we propose to capture the relationship between inflation expectations and labor market actions has a negligible effect on the macroeconomic dynamics of the model; on average, consumers' efforts to increase their wages due to higher inflation expectations do not improve their utility, real wage, or consumption.
+Overall, we view the lessons coming from this modeling exercise as helping us further understand why consumers dislike current and future inflation.